timdeschryver/timdeschryver.dev/content/blog/getting-the-most-value-out-of-your-angular-component-tests/index.md

 ---

 I frequently hear that it's hard to know what to test of an Angular component.
-This complaint is often mentioned together by saying that it takes up a lot of time to write and maintain these tests that in the end provide little value.
-In the end, the team will wonder if the tests are worth it.
+This complaint is often mentioned together by saying that it takes up a lot of time to write and maintain these tests that provide little tp no value.
+In the end, the team wonders if the tests are worth it.
 I've been here before, and there are two outcomes when you reach this point.
-You either end up with almost no tests, or you will end up with a lot of extra tests.
+You either have almost no tests, or the opposite, the codebase is bloated with a lot of tests that slow you down.
 Both options aren't great.

 In this blog post, I want to share how I think that we can get the most value out of a test.